lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 <div class="lf-c">

-Actions are described in the [Actions](/docs/handbook/actions).
+Actions are described in [Actions](/docs/handbook/actions).
 If an action is declared with a data type, then it can carry a **value**, a data value that becomes available to any reaction triggered by the action.
 This is particularly useful for physical actions that are externally triggered because it enables the action to convey information to the reactor.
 This could be, for example, the body of an incoming network message or a numerical reading from a sensor.

 Recall from [Composing Reactors](/docs/handbook/composing-reactors) that the $after$ keyword on a connection between ports introduces a logical delay.
 This is actually implemented using a logical action.
 We illustrate how this is done using the [DelayInt](https://github.com/lf-lang/lingua-franca/blob/master/test/C/src/DelayInt.lf) example: